 It was not what she wished for.
-The missionary, before she died, had taught her to read.
-And the traders had left a few books.
+The missionary had taught her to read before she died and the traders had left a few books.
 Some with pictures of a world and life she could not fathom.
 Seeing them… reading the words left her changed with a vague feeling of discontent.

-It was quiet and cool by the river.
-There in the still sleeping darkness before the heat of the sun—already felt on her back as she descended the bank—burnt it away.
+It was quiet and cool by the river; there in the still sleeping darkness before the heat of the sun—already felt on her back as she descended the bank—burned it away.
 She paused for a moment but couldn’t take more time than what was expected.
 She thought of how the missionary had told her of cities and far lands.
 Of the world and how large it was.
 With a sigh she didn’t realize had come from her, she stooped to fill her jug.

 The sun, higher on the horizon, was in her face as she trudged back to her small existence.
 All she knew.
 In that last cool and peaceful moment, she wondered how other girls—in the so very big world—started their days.

 Take a walk down by, take a walk down by the river.

 There’s a lot that you, there’s a lot that you can learn.

 If you’ve got a mind, that’s open, if you’ve got a heart that yearns.

 —Hidden Treasure, Songwriters: Jim Capaldi / Steve Winwood